ansible-collections/ibm_zos_core/docs/source/supplementary.rst

 used with the iconv functions and z/OS module encoding options.
 The options used with modules are input as a string such as ``IBM-147`` and ``ISO-8859-1``.

-Since the z/OS modules rely on ``iconv`` included with Unix System Services (USS) the allowable character sets can vary with each version of z/OS.
-To determine the supported encodings, you can log into z/OS USS and run the command ``iconv -l` and this will list all the supported encodings.
+Since the z/OS modules rely on ``iconv`` included with Unix System Service (USS) the allowable character sets can vary with each version of z/OS.
+To determine the supported encodings, you can log into z/OS USS and run the command ``iconv -l`` and this will list all the supported encodings.

 In IBM z/OS V2R2.0 the list of supported character sets are listed below, it is not often the support changes so a list of supported encodings is shared below.